-Registered water carters are authorised to take and transport water from our hydrants.
+Registered water carters are authorised to take and transport drinking water from approved filling points.

 Hydrants in our service area are usually used for firefighting.
 When you have a water carting permit, you can use the hydrants for water carting.